qupath/qupath-extension-instanseg/README.md

     - If you added a remote, then `git checkout instanseg`
 - Clone this repo in the same directory as qupath, eg
   - `git clone git@github.com:qupath/qupath-extension-instanseg.git`
-  - `git clone git@github.com:qupath/qupath-extension-djl.git`
 - Enter the qupath folder `cd qupath`
 - Run QuPath using `./gradlew run`
 - Open extension (`extensions -> run instanseg`)
-- Enter the path to the model `.pt` file(s) in "Downloaded model directory"
+- Enter the path to the folder containing the unzipped model directory in "Downloaded model directory"
 - Choose appropriate device/thread/tile size settings
 - Run...?